Therapeutic heat is used to treat a wide range of conditions. GET THE FACTS

 These specially designed beds usually feature a flat-screen heater within an orthopaedic foam bed that provides safe uniform heat at vet-recommended temperatures.
 The heat therapy combined with an orthopaedic bed helps to evenly distribute body weight and eliminate pressure points while relaxing muscles and promoting increased mobility and activity.

 For more information about how therapeutic heat can help your senior pooch, speak to your veterinarian.
-He or she can also recommend specific products that can relieve aching muscles and joints and improve your dog's overall health and well - being.
+They can also recommend specific products that can relieve aching muscles and joints and improve your dog's overall health and well - being.